netdata/netdata/packaging/installer/methods/freebsd.md

 cd /opt/netdata/usr/libexec/netdata/ && ./netdata-updater.sh
 ```

-All set, we can now access the Netdata Web Interface.
-Ex: `http://server.ip:19999`
+You can now access the Netdata dashboard by navigating to `http://NODE:19999`, replacing `NODE` with the IP address or hostname of your system.

 ![image](https://user-images.githubusercontent.com/2662304/48304090-fd384080-e51b-11e8-80ae-eecb03118dda.png)